Health

 There is a small fee to attend this class and all registrants should bring along their own pocket mask, if they have one.
 Upon successful completion of the class, the participant will receive an electronic card certifying them as a BLS Healthcare Provider for a two-year period.

 Pre-registration plus a minimum of three participants is required for the class to be held.
-All participants will be required to physically distance during the class and wear a mask.
-They will also be screened at the hospital main entrance when they enter the building.
+All participants will be screened at the entrance, required to physically distance during the class and wear a mask.

 Wed